jeffreyhanson/raptr/cran-comments.md

   +data: The ./data directory contains case-study data for a vignette.
 Although a separate package could be created to store the case-study data, this seems unnecessary because the data sets are used in both package testing in the vignette.
 I would prefer to keep the data sets in this package for simplicity.

   + doc: The documentation for this package is comprehensive.
-It contains a html vignette that provides several detailed examples on how to use it.
+It contains a html vignette with several detailed examples.

   +libs: To improve performance, many functions in the package are written in C++.
 This has resulted in a large ./libs folder.
 The ./libs folder could be reduced in size by rewriting the functions in R, however, this would severely reduce the usability of the package.
 I would prefer to keep the C++ functions and the large ./libs folder.

+* checking files in 'vignettes' ...
+NOTE
+  The following directory looks like a leftover from 'knitr':
+  'figure'

+  The vignette uses packages listed under 'Suggests' that are not available on CRAN.
+Since CRAN attempts to build package vignettes during the checking process, this would normally result in an ERROR.
+To avoid this, I have adopted the method used by Scott Chamberlain (eg. in the elastic R package) to pre-compile Rmarkdown vignettes as regular markdown documents on my computer.

-## Downstream dependencies
+# Downstream dependencies
 This package is not present on CRAN and therefore has no packages depending on it.
 As a consequence, there were no issues detected when running devtools::revdep_check().
 The results of this check are in ./revdep